fudge-py/fudge/docs/using-fudge.rst

 Fudging A Web Service
 =====================

-If you're unit testing code that uses a Web Service you wouldn't want to rely on the Internet because it would slow you down.
+If you're testing code that uses a Web Service you wouldn't want to rely on the Internet because it would slow you down.
 This is a good scenario in which to use mock objects.

 Say you have a Twitter bot that looks something like this: